+Qualifications

+AFin DipAcc ACIS MAICD

+Experience

-Qualifications AFin DipAcc ACIS MAICD Experience Sam Wright is experienced in the administration of ASX listed companies, corporate governance and corporate finance.
+Sam Wright is experienced in the administration of ASX listed companies, corporate governance and corporate finance.
 He joined the Company as the Financial Controller in September 2006, was appointed as the Company Secretary in August 2007, and was appointed as a Director in October 2008.

 Mr Wright has twenty years' experience in the pharmaceutical, biotech and healthcare industry and is a member of the Australian Institute of Company Directors, the Financial Services Institute of Australasia, and the Chartered Secretaries of Australia.

 Mr Wright is currently Company Secretary of ASX listed companies, Buxton Resources Limited and Structural Monitoring Systems plc.
 Mr Wright also has filled the role of Director and Company Secretary with a number of unlisted companies.

 He is the Managing Director of Perth-based corporate advisory firm Straight Lines Consultancy, specialising in the provision of corporate services to public companies.

-Interests in Shares & Options Mr Wright, via his company, holds 1,000,000 ordinary shares and 166,668 options in PharmAust Limited.
-Other Current Directorships (ASX Listed Companies) Previous Directorships (last 3 years) ASX Listed Companies Nil young non Linea companies Buxton Resources Limited (ASX: BUX) and Structural Monitoring Systems plc (ASX: SMN)
+Interests in Shares & Options

+Mr Wright, via his company, holds 4,000,000 ordinary shares and 166,668 options in PharmAust Limited.

+Other Current Directorships (ASX Listed Companies)

+Nil

+Buxton Resources Limited (ASX: BUX) and Structural Monitoring Systems plc (ASX: SMN)